PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 it will have shown that there is a barrier to achieving that state by normal evolutionary processes such as natural selection.
-But, alas for William Dembski and company, the conservation of CSI is basically unprovable (for an accessible argument, see
+But, alas for William Dembski and company, the conservation of CSI is basically unprovable in the form that would be needed to show that (for an accessible argument, see
 <a href="https://ncse.ngo/has-natural-selection-been-refuted-arguments-william-dembski"><strong>
 see my article on that</strong></a>).
 I have also shown in a straightforward population genetics calculation <a href="http://theskepticalzone.com/wp/natural-selection-can-put-functional-information-into-the-genome/"><strong>at The Skeptical Zone</strong></a>